KohaILS/koha-manual-zh-cn/source/acquisitions.rst

 |image795|

-Clicking 'Manage suggestions' will take you to the suggestion management tool.
 If there are no pending suggestions you can access the suggestion management tool by clicking the 'Manage suggestions' link on the menu on the left of the Acquisitions page.